-He said the senior players and coach Chris Fagan had spent the week reinforcing to the side that the minute one player tried to step above their role and try to win the game - the team would suffer."What we did on the weekend was great, but our expectations are for everyone to play their roles,'' he said.
+He said the senior players and coach Chris Fagan had spent the week reinforcing to the side that the minute one player tried to step above their role and try to win the game - the team would suffer.

 "That's what makes good teams.